AnkitRai-22/NLP-with-disaster-tweets/ReadME.md

 $ git clone https://github.com/AnkitRai-22/natural-language-processing-with-disaster-tweets-kaggle-competition

-Step 4 : Open the python notebook named: nlp_getting_started.ipynb in the JupyterLab launcher.

-Step 7 : After opening of the notebook run the first cell with the following code:

-pip install -r requirements.txt

-Step 8 : Restart the kernel

-Step 9 : Enable Kale by clicking on the Kale menu option in the left-side panel and give a name and a description to the pipeline.
-The video link for creating the pipeline is here.
-This should help in using Kale UI.

-Step 10 : Click the “Run and Compile” button at the bottom of the Kale menu then click to view the pipeline in real-time.
+Step 5 : After succesfully cloning the repo, double click on the "natural-language-processing-with-disaster-tweets-kaggle-competition" to go to the github repo.
+Then open the notebook named "natural-language-processing-with-disaster-tweets-kale.ipynb" by double-clicking on this name in the left hand directory structure.
+To run it first click on the first cell and run the code block containing the following code <mark> pip install -r requirements.txt </mark>, then click on the "restart the whole kernel and re-reun the whole notebook"(fast-forward logo-ed) button in the top menu of the notebook.

 ## Check out the blog to learn more!
 Link to be added soon!